 Total credits attempted in classes Minimum

-that count towards your GPA (including transfer credits) Cumulative GPA
+that count towards your GPA (including transfer credits) Cumulative GP A

 1 - 11 1.25

 12 - 59 1.75

 60 and above 2.00

-Grades in developmental and American English Language Program (AELP) courses are included in the financial aid GPA.
+Grades in developmental and English Language for Academic Purposes (ELAP) courses are included in the financial aid GPA.
 Board of Trustees (BOT) Grant and Scholarship recipients must maintain a 2.0 minimum cumulative GPA at all times to continue receiving BOT awards.